leen01/portfolio/_projects/2023-08-01-therapeutic-accelerator.md

 collection: portfolio
 tags: [data-engineering, biotech, dashboard]
 category: bioinformatics
-thumbnail: /assets/images/projects/therapeutic-accelerator.png
+thumbnail: /assets/img/projects/therapeutic-accelerator.png
 ---

-A prototype that accelerates the drug development lifecycle by consolidating insights across preclinical experiments.
+A chatbot tool for summaries and Q&A on articles from repositories such as Pubmed, Arxiv, bioRxiv, and medRxiv.
 Built with a dashboard interface and SQL-backed reporting tools.

 - Tools: Python, PostgreSQL, Power BI, R
 - Highlights: Automated ETL pipelines, A/B test analytics, and production monitoring.